Ellen Goodell Smith: Biography

 Smith was born at Dwight in Belchertown, Massachusetts.
 In 1857, Smith attended William T. Vail's Granite State Health Institute (a hydropathic institute) in Hill, New Hampshire, where she became a student and teacher.
 In 1859, she attended Russell T. Trall's New York Hygeio-Therapeutic College in New York City.
 She obtained her M.D. in 1861 with the highest honours.
 She worked as a physician at Dr. Vail's sanitarium until 1862.
-She became resident physician at Russell T. Trall's sanitarium in Philadelphia in 1864 and for two years managed the Turkish bath department.
+She became resident physician at Russell T. Trall's sanitarium in Philadelphia in 1864 and for two years managed the Victorian Turkish baths.

 She married Dr. John Brown Smith of Northfield, Minnesota in 1867.
-A year later, Smith and her husband established the first hydropathic sanitarium and Turkish Bath in Saint Paul, Minnesota.
+A year later, Smith and her husband established the first hydropathic sanitarium and Turkish bath in Saint Paul, Minnesota.
 In the 1870s, she worked as resident physician at Trall's sanitarium.
 Her son, Lindsey Goodell Smith was born on August 25, 1874.
 Smith retired in 1883.

 She authored the natural hygiene book, The Art of Living in 1903.
 It was dedicated to Edward H. Dewey, pioneer of the "No Breakfast Plan".
 Smith died from a fall in 1906.